Cherub of the Mist

-Cherub of the Mist (also called Return of the Firecat) is a documentary film based on the life of two red pandas, namely, Mini and Sweety, who were released into the Singalila National Park in the Darjeeling District, India.
-The documentary which was filmed by Naresh Bedi and Rajesh Bedi over 2 years, followed Indian biologist Dr. Sunita Pradhan who at that time had been studying red pandas for over 10 years.
+Cherub of the Mist is a documentary film based on the life of two red pandas, Mini and Sweety, who were released into the Singalila National Park in the Darjeeling District, India.
+The documentary was filmed by Naresh and Rajesh Bedi over 2 years and followed Indian biologist Dr. Sunita Pradhan who at that time had been studying red pandas for over 10 years.
 It was the first time that someone had filmed the rare red pandas in their natural habitat and shows the animals in courtship, mating, nest building, and the rearing of cubs.
-Red pandas are found in Nepal, through North-eastern India and Bhutan, and into China and are listed in the Red Data Book.
-The population of red pandas at that time was estimated to be around 2,500.
+The documentary was later adapted into an episode of Mutual of Omaha's Wild Kingdom titled Return of the Firecat.
+Ajay and Vijay Bedi, the sons of Naresh, were nominated for a News & Documentary Emmy Award for best editing for the episode.